link1905/system-design-101/content/docs/data-persistence/media-storage.md

 **Erasure Coding** typically uses a parity-to-data ratio of **1:2**, reducing storage overhead by roughly half compared to full replication.
-However, **Erasure Coding** introduces additional write latency and increases the consumption of computing resources, primarily due to the extra encoding and decoding operations required.
+However, **Erasure Coding** introduces additional write latency, primarily due to the extra encoding and decoding operations required.

 ### Metadata Server

-Let's move to the final aspect of this section.
+Let's move to the final aspect.
-In the [Distributed Database]({{< ref "distributed-database" >}}) topic, we routed a record to its owning server using a unique key.
+In the [Distributed Database]({{< ref "distributed-database" >}}) topic, we routed a record to its owning server using a **unique key**.

 However, in **Object Storage**, the situation is more complex.
 Object keys (or paths) are no longer central, as objects are bundled into system-managed chunks.

-To manage an **Object Storage** cluster effectively, we must introduce a dedicated **Metadata Server** in addition to the actual storage servers.
+To manage an Object Storage cluster effectively, we need to introduce a dedicated **Metadata Server** in addition to the actual storage servers.
 This server is responsible for tracking where each object resides based on its key.

 It can be implemented as a simple **Key-value store**, mapping keys to metadata like:
 `key -> [(server, chunk, position within chunk, size within chunk)]`.
 For example, a file is mapped on the **Metadata Server** to its actual storage locations.

 ```d2